PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 3. Brief Overview of Relevant InDesign Tools
 4. Example of a Simple InDesign Workflow

+*Note*: Github only supports embedded videos up to 10MB, thus some of the videos in this tutorial may require you to click and navigate to Youtube due to large video sizes!

 ## 1. Install InDesign
 You can download InDesign via Adobe Creative Cloud, which I believe you should have access to through Penn.
 You may already have Creative Cloud if you have Illustrator on your computers.
 If you don't have Creative Cloud, you can download InDesign [here](https://helpx.adobe.com/indesign/get-started.html)